The Best Places to Visit in Basque Country

 - The Grand Plage, the city’s iconic strip of beach

-- An impressive restaurant scene, complete with Basque, French, and Spanish flavors and abundant fresh seafood
+- An impressive restaurant scene featuring Basque, French, and Spanish flavors and abundant fresh seafood

 - The impressive 19th-century Villa Belza towering above the ocean